Manishearth/manishearth.github.io/source/drafts/gc.md

 [Nick Fitzgerald][fitzgen] wrote [`bacon-rajan-cc`][bacon-rajan-cc] to implement _["Concurrent Cycle Collection in Reference Counted Systems"][bacon-rajan]__ by David F. Bacon and V.T.
 Rajan.

 This is what is colloquially called a _cycle collector_; a kind of garbage collector which is essentially "what if we took `Rc<T>` but made it detect cycles".
-These are not typically considered to be _tracing_ garbage collectors, but they have a lot of similar characteristics.
+Some people do not consider these to be _tracing_ garbage collectors, but they have a lot of similar characteristics (and they do still "trace" through types).
+They're often categorized as "hybrid" approaches, much like [`gc`][gc].

 The idea is that you don't actually need to _know_ what the roots are if you're maintaining reference counts: if a heap object has a reference count that is more than the number of heap objects referencing it, it must be a root.
 In practice it's pretty inefficient to traverse the entire heap, so optimizations are applied, often by applying different "colors" to nodes, and by only looking at the set of objects that have recently have their reference counts decremented.